lpapp/indian-music-notation/README.md

 * Note are sometimes in brackets.
 This is to indicate that they can be played or left out optionally as the harmonium player desires.

+* There are connected notes, like S/R. This means that both keys are played simultaneously.
+This usually happens when transitioning from one note to another.
+When learning the basic melody initially, these can be left out.
+The melodies may seem a bit overwhelming with these.
+But these may provide some taste for advanced players.
+Doing smooth transitions between notes by holding both down temporary can increase the taste of the kirtan and bring more energy overall to the chanting.
+It is often used when a note is pressed for longer than the rest in the melody.
+It is good to have some chord effect then.
+But it is just variety that you do not need to put into your kirtan.